 Your snoring may be more than just a simple nuisance.
 Did you know that snoring can be a sign of sleep apnea?
 A serious condition that affects 22 million Americans, sleep apnea can prove to be a serious health concern if left untreated.

-At his practice in Sioux Falls, Idaho, otolaryngologist Terry Baker, MD specializes in treating conditions like sleep apnea.
+At his practice in Idaho Falls, Idaho, otolaryngologist Terry Baker, MD specializes in treating conditions like sleep apnea.
 That’s why he and his team have compiled this helpful guide to everything that you need to know about the condition.